 Critica retro: talks about Lewton’s work on TALE OF TWO CITIES, specificaly the storming of the Bastille scenes! (this page is in Portuguese but there are handy translator buttons you can use) @startspreading

-for the many other writers taking part, I now send you to go visit my co-host Classic Movie Man’s hub:
+for the many other writers taking part, I now send you to go visit my co-host Classic Movie Man’s hub where you’ll find:

 Old Movies Nostalgia – VAL LEWTON BIO @moviesnostalgia